-If CRM is so good for business (which it is), then why don’t the businesses who have invested so much even use the software?
-You would think that companies would want to get the most out of their investment and, with such a high value product, it’s almost impossible to not reap the benefits.
+If CRM is so good for business, then why don’t the businesses who have invested so much even use the software?
+You would think that companies would want to get the most out of their investment, and with such a high-value product, it’s almost impossible not to reap the benefits.

 Why aren’t companies using them?
 They don’t have cooties, do they?